 Co-authored by Sreeram Sridhar.

-If at all you do need to travel by air, travelling economy would be a great way to reduce your footprint.
+If you do need to travel by air, travelling economy would be a great way to reduce your footprint.
 Business-class travel has a larger footprint because of the greater space you occupy in the flight.
 And of course, avoid private jets at all costs.

 Voluntary Carbon Offset Programs